Hectorcaban-sudo/SalesforceNexusServer/README.md

 - **Validation rules (GoRules JDM / Zen Engine)** — a *gate*, not a processing mode: assign a no-code decision graph to a subscribed event channel to decide whether an event gets processed at all before any processing mode runs.
 See "Rule engine" below.
+- **JSON Schema validation** — an independent, earlier gate: check every inbound payload against an optional Draft-07 schema (off / warn / reject), with a "generate a starter schema from a sample payload" helper so you don't have to hand-write one.
+See "Schema validation" below.
+- **Result transform and publish field mapping** — reshape a processor's output (Jinja, whole-result) and/or build the exact outbound Salesforce field set (Jinja, field-by-field) before publish.
+See "Result transform (Map step)" below.
 - **Graphical event routing** — for any subscribed event channel, visually select (checkboxes) which publish channels, integration hooks, *and* alert rules the processed result should fan out to, instead of one implicit default channel.
 See "Event routing" below.